Our Services

 Published on: 3/7/2026

-A racing heart is often due to benign triggers like stress, caffeine, dehydration, or lack of sleep, but it can also reflect arrhythmias or other medical issues that need attention; remember an EKG is just a brief snapshot, so normal results do not rule out intermittent problems.
+A racing heart (heart palpitations) is often caused by benign triggers like stress, caffeine, dehydration, or poor sleep — but it can also signal arrhythmias or other cardiac conditions requiring evaluation.
+Keep in mind: a standard EKG only captures a brief moment, so normal results don't rule out intermittent problems.

 At the same time, some findings do require medical attention.
 The key is understanding what your EKG test can (and cannot) tell you — and knowing the right next steps.